Journal of Global Change Data & Discovery2020.4(1):75-85

 4.1 Data Collection and Pre-possessing

 The data used in this study include remote sensing data, topographic data (digital elevation model, DEM), and socioeconomic data.
 The remote sensing data were largely Landsat remote sensing data, such as the 1978 (MSS), 1988(TM), 1998 (TM), 2008 (ETM+), and 2018 (OLI) data obtained from the geospatial data cloud and data sharing website of the Institute of Aerospace Information Research Institute, Chinese Academy of Sciences.
 The remote sensing data analyzed in this study were collected from June to August because there are abundant water resources during this period and the natural vegetation cover flourishes in the Yarkant River basin.
 The DEM data are taken from the environmental data-sharing network of the Chinese Academy of Sciences.
-The socioeconomic data were mainly obtained from the “Xinjiang statistical yearbook” and “Kashgar statistical yearbook."
+The socioeconomic data were mainly obtained from the ??Xinjiang statistical yearbook?? and ??Kashgar statistical yearbook."
 In the process of image interpretation, this study adopts three-band combinations, 2, 3, and 4, and the geometric correction, registration, visual interpretation, and digital processing of remote sensing images for each period were carried out using ENVI.5 and ArcGIS10.0.
-According to China’s current land use classification system, the Yarkant River basin land use types can be divided into six categories, namely cultivated land, forest land, grassland, waterbody, wetland, and unused land (Figure 2).
+According to China??s current land use classification system, the Yarkant River basin land use types can be divided into six categories, namely cultivated land, forest land, grassland, waterbody, wetland, and unused land (Figure 2).
 An accuracy test indicated that the final classification was more than 80% correct, which satisfies the research requirements.

 4.2 Analysis Method of Land Use/Cover Change